YayoPalacios/YayoPalacios/README.md

 # Cloud & IAM

 Cloud security and identity-focused projects.
-Mostly AWS, IAM, and hands-on labs built to understand real-world access, detection, and abuse scenarios.
+Primarily AWS and IAM, with hands-on labs and tools built to better understand real-world access, detection, and abuse scenarios.

 ---